viking-sudo-rm/stacknn-core/README.md

 ## Contributing

-This project is managed by [Computational Linguistics at Yale](http://clay.yale.edu/).
 We welcome contributions from outside in the form of pull requests.
 Please report any bugs in the GitHub issues tracker.

-If you are a Yale student interested in joining our lab for this or another project, please contact Bob Frank.
+If you are a Yale student interested in joining [Computational Linguistics at Yale](http://clay.yale.edu/) for this or another project, please contact Bob Frank.

 ## Citations